When using correct grammar sentences must be structured a certain way to be accurate. Learn all about structuring them here.

 What's the subject of this sentence?
 The subject is whoever the speaker is talking to.
 This kind of subject is called the invisible you.
 This means if you give an order or a command, the subject is always you, but you don't need to say that out loud.
 The person you're talking to probably knows you mean him or her.

-If a question ends in an exclamation point, like our last example, someone is saying it with a lot of emphasis, or feeling.
+If a sentence ends in an exclamation point, like our last example, someone is saying it with a lot of emphasis, or feeling.
 For instance, if you write I hate Mondays!, it shows you really hate them.

 Questions are sentences too.
 Some questions are like sentences that have been flipped around, like this: